What we do

 To enhance the experience of our children and to develop their knowledge and understanding of the world we organise several visits outside the immediate Little School vicinity.
 In the last year visits have been made to Hillier Gardens, the Lights Theatre and Apple Shaw Farm to see some lambs being born.

 We also welcome visitors into playgroup to talk and work with the children.
 Recent visitors have included police liaison officers, Reverend Hemming and Reverend Marsden.
-Regular visitors include coaches from Andover Lions Football Club who coach the children every Friday, and Amanda provides music and drama sessions every other Thursday.
+Regular visitors include coaches from Andover Lions Football Club who coach the children every Friday.

-Longparish Little School uses an online learning journal called Tapestry to record daily progress.
-We trialled this in the summer term of 2015 with a group of parents and found that it works really well for both Little School and the families.
+Longparish Little School uses an online learning journal called Famly to record daily progress.
+We trialled this in the summer term of 2020 with a group of parents and found that it works really well for both Little School and the families.
 One of the benefits is that it generates next steps for each child that both the Little School and parents can work towards.
-You can also add your own photos or observations onto Tapestry so we can see what your child does at home.
+You can also add your own photos or observations, so we can see what your child does at home.

 Early Years Learning